 Tip: Spoon it into small ramekins or jars, cover, and refrigerate.

-Avocado Chocolate Pudding Serving & Pairing Suggestions
+Healthy Avocado Chocolate Pudding – Serving & Pairing Ideas

 Although you don’t have to serve it with anything, it is perfect to eat solo.